Debbie Rochon: Career

-In 2003, while working on an unreleased film in Tennessee, Rochon suffered an accident with a prop machete which resulted in the near-severing of the four fingers of her right hand.
-After extensive surgery and physical therapy, she regained limited use of the hand.
+In 2002, while working on an unreleased film in Tennessee, Rochon suffered an accident with a machete which resulted in the near-severing of the four fingers of her right hand.
+After extensive surgeries and physical therapy, she regained limited use of the hand.

 In 2004, Rochon won MicroCinemaFest's "Best Comedy Actress" award for her work in Dr. Horror's Erotic House of Idiots.
 She also co-hosted the 2005 Village Halloween Parade with Dee Snider.
 The following year, she and Snider began broadcasting Fangoria Radio on Sirius Satellite Radio, a weekly talk show of horror movie news and reviews.
 The show ran from 2006 till 2010.
-She appears regularly at Fangoria's Weekend of Horrors conventions and others.
+She appeared regularly at Fangoria's Weekend of Horrors conventions when they were being produced.

 In 2008, Rochon appeared in several new horror ventures, including the Michigan-made film Dog, Savaged, The Colour from the Dark, Psychosomatika, and Beg.
 She can also be seen in the After Dark-released film Mulberry Street, directed by Jim Mickle, which had a theatrical run as part of the Horrorfest series in 2007.

-Rochon is featured as a character in the 2008 novel Bad Moon Rising by Jonathan Maberry.
+Rochon is a character in the 2008 novel Bad Moon Rising by Jonathan Maberry.
 She is one of several real-world horror celebrities who are in the fictional town of Pine Deep when monsters attack.
 Other celebrities include Tom Savini, Jim O'Rear, Brinke Stevens, Ken Foree, Stephen Susco, Joe Bob Briggs, James Gunn, and Mem Shannon.

 She appeared in a 2009 documentary Pretty Bloody: The Women of Horror.
 Also in 2009, she starred as Alice in Slime City Massacre, a sequel to the cult film Slime City; both films were directed by Gregory Lamberson.
 She presented the movie on the Premiere at 2010 Beloit International Film Festival on February 18, 2010.

 Rochon appeared in a feature film by Sean Pomper Productions, Killer Hoo-Ha!.

 She portrayed Madam Won Ton in the 2011 horror comedy film Won Ton Baby! by James Morgart.

-Rochon served as a model for the esteemed illustrator Dave Stevens and appeared in his final work, a book titled Brush with Passion: The Art and Life of Dave Stevens.

 She portrayed Eleanor of Aquitaine in the 2014 film Richard the Lionheart: Rebellion.

-In 2015, she was nominated for a Rondo Hatton Award for her column "Diary of the Deb" in the Fangoria magazine.
+By 2015, she had been nominated four times for the Rondo Hatton Classic Horror Award for her column "Diary of the Deb" in Fangoria magazine.
+She won the coveted award for her column in 2014.
+She continues to be nominated annually for her film column "The Rochon Report" featured in Videoscope magazine.

 Breaking Glass Pictures released the feature film Dollface in September 2015, in which Rochon stars as a foul-mouthed groundskeeper.
 She was praised for her performance in Dollface, which won numerous awards in 2014/2015 including Horror Society's "Best Indie Horror Film of 2014".

 Also in 2015, she made her directorial debut with the horror thriller film Model Hunger.

-One of Rochon's most critically acclaimed titles is the Italian-made H. P. Lovecraft-based film Colour from the Dark, in which she plays the possessed wife of a farmer in a wartorn area in 1943.

-Rochon resides in New York City and works for the horror magazine Fangoria.
+Rochon lived in New York City from 1984 to 2014.
+She worked for the horror magazine Fangoria for the last 14 years of its publication until it was bought in 2018 by Cinestate.

+Entertainment Tonight listed Rochon as one of "The Top 40 Scream Queens of the Past 40 Years" on October 17, 2018.